angeldollface/mandy-github-action/README.md

 ## ABOUT :books:

-This repository contains the source code for compiling Mandy-powered websites!
+This repository contains the source code for a GitHub Action for compiling Mandy-powered websites!
 To learn how to use this GitHub Action for your own Mandy project, read the section below!
 You can find the repository for the Mandy project [here](https://github.com/angeldollface/mandy).

 ## USAGE :hammer_and_pick: